CNES/cars/docs/source/how_to_use_CARS/advanced_configuration.rst

                 .. warning::

                     There is a particular case with the *dsm_filling* application because it is called three times.
-                    Because it is not possible to define three times the *dsm_filling* on your json configuration file, we have decided to configure those three applications with :
+                    Because it is not possible to define three times the *dsm_filling* on your yaml/json configuration file, we have decided to configure those three applications with :

                     * *dsm_filling.1*